 and/or best management practices as appropriate.
 Emergency Situations: In emergency situations, this NWP may be used to authorize maintenance activities in flood control facilities for which no maintenance baseline has been approved.
 Emergency situations are those which would result in an unacceptable hazard to life, a significant loss of property, or an immediate, unforeseen, and significant economic hardship if action is not taken before a maintenance baseline can be approved.
 In such situations, the determination of mitigation requirements, if any, may be deferred until the emergency has been resolved.
-Once the emergency has ended, a maintenance baseline must be established expeditiously, and mitigation, including mitigation for maintenance conducted during the emergency, must be required as appropriate.
+Once the emergency has ended, a maintenance baseline must be established expeditiously, and mitigation including mitigation for maintenance baseline must be established expeditiously. and mitigation, including mitigation for maintenance conducted during the emergency, must be required as appropriate.